trey-niu/trey-niu/README.md

 - MSCS@USC, expected to graduate in May 2024.

-- BEng@WHU, graduated in June 2021.
+- BEngCS@WHU, graduated in June 2021.

 - Beginner-level photographer, Elden Ring modder, League of Legends player, Content Creator@Bilibili.